browserengineering/book/book/graphics.md

 the [`dir`][dir-attr] attribute on the `<body>` element.]
-English sentences should still lay out left-to-right, but they should grow from the right side of the screen (load [this example][rtl-example] in your favorite browser to see what I mean).^[Sentences in an actual RTL language should do the opposite.
-And then there is vertical writing mode for some east Asian langages like Chinese and Japanese.]
+English sentences should still lay out left-to-right, but they should grow from the right side of the screen (load [this example][rtl-example] in your favorite browser to see what I mean).^[Sentences in an actual right-to-left language should do the opposite.
+And then there is vertical writing mode for some East Asian languages like Chinese and Japanese.]

 [dir-attr]: https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/dir